zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 (A good illustration is essential.)

 Eqn.
 3Xc confirms that the connection between a microfacet and its neighborhood is absent.
 This puts us at risk of ending up with a microfacet soup or a salad (instead of a continuous surface) again.
-The only way remedy this deficiency is by using a more sophisticated microsurface profile.
+The only way to remedy this deficiency is by using a more sophisticated microsurface profile.

-**Q: how accurate is Smith's approximation of the masking function?**
+**Q: How accurate is Smith's approximation of the masking function?**

 ---